wiired24/ProjectPegasus/binaries/README.txt

 <wiired24>

+(This is Windows Specific Doesn't Apply in Linux or Mac)

 In order to download homebrew through the client you first need to create a folder called homebrew in C:/Users/Public ProjectPegasus will download your files here.
 After doing this you will now be able to download homebrew through the Client.